Skip To Main Content

 Andy Parro

-His talents on and off the pool deck have helped the Mavericks sweep the Rocky Mountain Athletic Conference titles in all three of his previous years.
-The Mavs have also been climbing the national ladder throughout Parro’s tenure, taking second (women’s) and fifth (men’s) at last year’s NCAA Division II Championships, the program’s highest finishes while scoring more and more national championship points in every year.
+His talents on and off the pool deck have helped the Mavericks sweep the Rocky Mountain Athletic Conference titles in all four of his previous years as the Mavs' top assistant coach.

-CMU’s swimmers have also combined to win 11 individual plus three relay NCAA Division II National Championships over the past three years, including 11 national championships in 2024 alone.
+The Maverick swimmers have also combined to win 13 individual and four relay NCAA Division II National Championships over the past four years, including 11 titles in 2024 alone.

-The Maverick athletes have also combined to win 201 total CSCAA All-America honors and have claimed 79 RMAC event wins in the past three years.
+The Maverick athletes have also combined to win 283 total CSCAA All-America honors and have claimed 106 RMAC event wins in the past four seasons with Parro on the Maverick staff.

 In 2020, he led the Scarlet Hawk men to a Liberal Arts Conference team title and was named as the conference’s coach of the year.
 He also guided the Scarlet Hawk women to a third place finish and guided the program’s first-ever NCAA Division III Championship Qualifier in Anna Slominksi in the 100 and 200-yard breaststroke.